 Whether it is with or without attorney assistance, we always recommend that family law issues be settled by agreement rather than a court trial.
 However, we understand that sometimes circumstances arise that make litigation inevitable.
 In such instances, we will advocate for your rights and make sure you are prepared for trial.
 Even on the day of trial, family law cases still have the option to settle especially when organized and prepared for trial to help negotiate the best terms available.
 It is important to take the following into consideration prior to moving forward with trial or an evidentiary hearing:

-- Stress - It is a very painful and stressful process to have the entire marriage examined under a microscope in a public court setting.
+Stress - It is a very painful and stressful process to have the entire marriage examined under a microscope in a public court setting.
 Friends, family, neighbors, and anyone that knows intimate details about each party may be required to testify.
 Social media, phone calls, text messages, and all kinds of financial evidence may be submitted to Court and will become part of the public record.
 The trial process is exhausting both physically and mentally.
-Somethings may be taken out of context or misconstrued.
-Every little detail may be amplified and nothing will stop the trial unless there is a signed written agreement on all issues or a verbal agreement is placed on the Court record.
-Litigation typically continues once the trial is over due to enforcement issues over parenting time conflicts, property disputes, and support modification.
+Many events during the relationship may be misconstrued and every little detail may be amplified.
+Nothing will stop the trial unless there is a signed written agreement on all issues or a verbal agreement is placed on the Court record.
+Litigation typically continues after the trial is completed due to enforcement issues over parenting time conflicts, property disputes, and support modification.

 Alternative dispute resolution methods should be considered before committing to evidentiary hearings with a third party decision.
-Trial is typically the last resort when pending issues cannot be resolved directly through negotiations, meetings, mediation, shared neutral experts, collaboration, teamwork and determining reasonable solutions that everyone can live with to respectfully move forward and have closure.
+Trial should be the last resort when pending issues cannot be resolved directly through negotiations, meetings, mediation, shared neutral experts, collaboration, teamwork and determining reasonable solutions that everyone can live with to respectfully move forward and have closure.